 Thinking about picking up a major or minor in Philosophy?
 Good Idea!

-• Best Majors for GRE Scores in 2016?
-Philosophy Still Dominates.
-Philosophy had a similarly strong showing in 2014, 2013, and 2012; check out this nice graph that breaks the 2012 numbers down by Verbal/Quantitative/Analytic Writing.
+• Best Majors for GRE Scores?
+Philosophy dominates.
+Philosophy majors have a well established record of strong showing: 2016, 2014, 2013, and 2012; check out the graph below this bulletpoint (and discussed in more detail here) that breaks the 2012 numbers down by Verbal/Quantitative/Analytic Writing.
 Also note that this is just the most recent instance of a long standing trend of correlation between majoring in philosophy and performing well on a range of important standardized tests, including the GRE, GMAT and LSAT.

 • The National Association of Colleges and Employers projects that philosophy majors are projected to be the top-paid Class of 2016 humanities graduates at the bachelor's degree level:

 • Those with philosophy degrees were ranked dead last in one important job related category: unemployment.
 Of the 34 different kinds of majors compared in this recent report, philosophy majors came in 34th with only a 5% unemployment rate.
 Put in more positive terms: in this study, those with a philosophy degree were more likely to have a job than those with any other degree.